jmiln/EdelweissCatalogFilter/README.md

 ## Change Tags
 Changes the tags/ notes/ reviews so the number and title are copyable.
 This works under any catalogs that have any of those.

+## Get ISBNs
+Grabs the ISBNs from the list of books based on the `pve_sku` html class